DanielDavidFranco/solc_web3_compile_deploy_interact/README.md

 Notes:
-npm list solc   // para ver la versión de solc instalada
+npm list solc   // To see the installed solc.js version